jugnuarora/DataTalks-de-zoomcamp-project/README.md

     ```
 2. **Setting up the Cloud:**

     __Step 1:__ Create a project on Google Cloud.
-The name of the project is `france-courses-enrollments`.
+The name of the project for me is `france-courses-enrollments`.
+But it can be different.

     __Step 2:__ Create a service account by clicking on IAM.
 I have kept the service account name as `france-courses-enrollments`.
+But it can be different.
     Select roles `Storage Admin`and `BigQuery Admin`.
     Also generate the json key and store it safely for further connection to GCS and bigquery.

     __Step 3:__ Add a billing account to this project.

-    __Step 4:__ Create a cloud storage bucket `jugnu-france-course-enrollments`.
+    __Step 4:__ Create a cloud storage bucket.
+For me it is `jugnu-france-course-enrollments`, but it can be different.
 Select suitable region.
 I have selected `europe-west1 (Belgium)`.

 3.  **Configure Kestra:**
     __STEP 1:__ Run `docker compose up`.
 Access Kestra on `localhost:8080`.

     __STEP 2:__ Import the Kestra workflows

         .
-01_gcp_kv.yaml - Execute it and later go to the namespace, select france_courses_enrollments.
-Go to kv store and make sure that the values are corresponding to your data lake and warehouse setup.
+01_gcp_kv.yaml

         .
 02_courses_enrollments_pipeline.yaml